rewardenv/reward/docs/environments/initializing-wordpress.md

     $ reward bootstrap
     ```

-    This is going to create a new wordpress installation by downloading wordpress and configuring wp-config.php.
+    This is going to create a new WordPress installation by downloading WordPress and configuring wp-config.php.

-#### Importing a Wordpress Project and initializing with bootstrap command
+#### Importing a WordPress Project and initializing with bootstrap command

 1. Clone your project and initialize Reward.